 Users can also track individual email events, such as open, click, and others, for ‘to’ and ‘cc’ emails in Email Logs and Program emails.

 Note: The analytics report is only generated on ‘To’ emails and not yet supported on ‘CC’ emails.

 If a CCed email participant responds to a Survey, the system considers this as an actual participant response and the journey moves ahead for that particular participant.
 If ‘Thank you Email’ is configured, it is sent to the actual (To) participant.

 For a Program which has at least one operational email template, the following restrictions apply:

 - No more than 5000 (or the limit configured per tenant) active participants can be within the Program.
-If 5000 participants have already been added, additional added participants will be dropped.
+If more than 5000 participants are added, the participants will be dropped.

 - No more than 5000 participants can be added to the Program per day.

-Example: Consider that you have added 5000 participants to a Program on the first day when it is published, and then 1000 participants are either moved to completed or are dropped from the Program on the same day.
-You will not be able to add more participants until next day even though there are less than 5000 participants currently active.
+Example: If you add 5000 participants to a Program the first day it is published, and then 1000 of those participants move to completed or are dropped from the outreach in that same day, you will not be able to add more participants until the next day even though there are less than 5000 participants currently active.

-You can add an operational Email Template in the Email configuration step to configure operational emails.
-After an operational email template is added to the email configuration step of a Program, the following message is displayed informing that an operational template is selected:
+After an operational email template is added to an email configuration step of a Program, the following message will be displayed informing the user they have selected an operational template:

 - Survey Email: This email should contain the survey placeholder.